Are you searching for the Fitbit? The Fitbit Inspire is the latest fitness tracker and the cheapest wearable you can now buy from the company.

 The Metrics

-One of my favourite features is the active zone twinkles that Fitbit has lately added to numerous of their fitness trackers.
+One of my favorite features is the active zone twinkles that Fitbit has lately added to numerous of their fitness trackers.
 The active zone twinkles count the time you spend with your heart rate high enough to burn fat.

 Features